frankchen07/writing/posts/map of content (jiujitsu).md

 ### map of content (jiujitsu)

+Here, I post concepts that have helped me through my continuing jiujitsu journey.
+I revisit these at different points and it almost always brings new perspective to my game and my life.
+I will be constantly adding and rebuilding these, so check back if you're interested.

-At 10th Planet San Mateo, we have in effect what we call a "burrito tax".
+At my primary gym (10th Planet San Mateo), we have in effect what we call a "burrito tax".
 If you're sparring with your partner and you get caught or catch someone with a [twister submission](https://www.youtube.com/watch?v=eYZJ3EoSzj8&t=103s), the guy or gal who taps owes their opponent a burrito.
 Oh and also, wrist locks are tacos.
 Here are my current debts:

 - Alan - 🌯🌯🌮
 - Adam - 🌯🌯🌯🌯
 - 10p Dennis - 🌯🌯
 - CTA Dennis - 🌯
 - Marangoni - 🌯

----

-Here, I post concepts that have helped me through my continuing jiujitsu journey.
-I revisit these at different points and it almost always brings new perspective to my game and my life.
-I will be constantly adding and rebuilding these, so check back if you're interested.

----

 #### jiujitsu as a whole